Currency:

 2xx – Successful

-Goal return code 2xx - tell the client that everything was read correctly and the page will be displayed as it is on the server.
+The purpose of the returned 2xx code is to tell the client that everything has been read correctly and the page will be rendered as it is on server.

 3xx – Redirection

-These are often wrong Clearly understood server response codes help update stale client requests.
+These often misunderstood server response codes help update stale client requests.

 4xx – Client Error